-Figure 6.
-Internal protection alternative: elements of the assessment.
+Figure 5.
+IPA: elements of the assessment.

 In relation to these elements, when assessing the applicability of IPA, the case officer should consider the general situation in the respective part of Syria, as well as the individual circumstances of the applicant.
 The burden of proof lies with the determining authority, while the applicant remains under an obligation to cooperate.
-The applicant is also entitled to submit elements to indicate that IPA should not be applied to him or her.
+The applicant is also entitled to submit elements and indicate specific reasons why IPA should not be applied to them.
+Those elements have to be assessed by the determining authority.